Self-Quenching Effect of the Decay of Localized Surface Plasmons: Classical and Quantum Perspectives: Dual Functionality of Plasmonic Quasi-Particles

 In general, the total damping rate of the PQP becomes:

-The structure of Eq.~\ref{Gamma_em_final} explicitly illustrates the non-additive character of the decay channels.
-The intrinsic nonradiative losses in metal NPs do not merely contribute linearly to the LSP damping.
+The structure of Eq.~(\ref{Gamma_em_final}) explicitly illustrates the non-additive character of the decay channels.
+The nonradiative, collisional losses in metal NPs do not merely contribute linearly to the LSP damping.
 Instead, they can dynamically suppress the total decay rate within certain regions of the parameter space.

-The reduction of the total damping rate $\Gamma_l(R)$ is consistent with our predictions based on classical electrodynamics (Eq.~(\ref{Gamma_l})).
-The quenching effect manifests in low-radiative modes within the size and multipolarity ranges for which $0 < \Gamma_l^r(R) \leq \Gamma_l^{nr}(R)$ (Fig.~\ref{fgr:reduction}b).

-While the self-quenching effect described by Eq.~\ref{Gamma_em_final} is consistent with the qualitative trends observed in our classical results (Section~\ref{sec_DR}), a quantitative validation requires separating the radiative component $\Gamma_l^r(R)$ from the total damping rate $\Gamma_l(R)$.
-This decomposition was not part of our previous classical analysis, which focused on total damping.
-Additionally, explicit parametrization of interband transitions, which dominate $\Gamma^{nr}(R)$ at small radii, is necessary but currently incomplete.
-A detailed classical study addressing both aspects is underway and will be reported separately.
+Although the self-quenching effect described by E{q.~(\ref{Gamma_em_final})} supports the central claim of this paper that plasmon damping cannot in general be treated as a simple sum of independent decay channels ({Eq.~(\ref{Gamma_l})} and {Fig.~\ref{fgr:reduction}}), a quantitative evaluation of the effect versus size requires separating the radius dependence of the radiative contribution $\Gamma_l^r(R)$ from the total damping rate $\Gamma_l(R)$.
+Such a decomposition was not performed in {Ref~\cite{kolwas2013damping}}.
+In addition, a complete parametrization of interband transitions, which contribute to nonradiative damping rates $\gamma_l^{nr}(R)$ in some size ranges, remains incomplete.
+A systematic study addressing these aspects is currently in progress and will be reported separately.